The Wit and Wisdom of Charles Spurgeon

 Christian receives help at the Slough of Despond

-Ways in Which I Want to be Like Salt
+More Than a Seasoning: Why I Want to Be Like Salt

 This book shares the story of Dr. Chao’s geographical journey from the East to the West, as well as his spiritual pilgrimage from his Christian conversion in China to his ordination as a minister in the Reformed Presbyterian Church of North America (RPCNA).